WDI-SEA/notes/01-workflow/01readme-1/02gitworkflows.md

 Work in your project groups.

-* Git Manager: Create a new react app.
-The App component should show your team name.
+* Git Manager: Create a new react app. `npx creat-react-app fiking-flow-test` Edit the App component so it shows your team name.
 * Non-manager members:
    * Fork and clone the main repo.
-   * Set the upstream to be your Manager's main repo.
+   * Set the upstream to be your Manager's main repo. git remote add upstream <>
    * Add a component to the /src folder titled with your name.
 The component should render your name and a photo of you (or a short bio).
    * When you've finished writing your component, commit your changes, push to your fork, and make a pull request.
 * Git Manager: